talkjs/talkjs-react/README.md

 </Session>;
 ```

 Note: you can't create `Talk.User` object before the TalkJS SDK has initialized.
-In vanilla JS you'd have to await `Talk.ready` promise for this, but `talkjs-react` ensures that you `syncUser` callback is only called after TalkJS is ready.
+In vanilla JS you'd have to await `Talk.ready` promise for this, but `@talkjs/react` ensures that your `syncUser` callback is only called after TalkJS is ready.

 ### 2. Create and join a conversation